Optimal control of the future via prospective learning with control: Experiments for Prospective Learning with Control

 Informally, we assume an agent is navigating an environment, and resources (also called affordances~\citep{Gibson2014-or} or rewards~\citep{Sutton2018-gx}) appear and disappear in that environment at various locations.
 At any given time, the agent may move its position, and the loss is the negative reward associated with the agent's current location.

-\textbf{Data} Assume that $\XX$ is a discrete two-dimensional grid, and let $H=1$, so the environment is a chain (Figure~\ref{f:foraging}).
+\paragraph{Data} Assume that $\XX$ is a $H \times W$ grid, and let $H=1$, so the environment is a chain (see Figure~\ref{f:foraging}).
 Thus, $x_s \in \{1,\dots,W\}$, and $y_s \in \Real_+^W$.
-We potentially encode position via a one-hot encoding, thereby $x_s$ becomes a binary $W$-dimensional vector.
+We encode position via a one-hot encoding, thereby $x_s$ becomes a binary $W$-dimensional vector.
 We also embed time into a $50$-dimensional vector using the classical `positional' encoding strategy, as in~\citet{De-Silva2024-jj}.
-Let $\tilde{x}_s$ and $\tilde{s}$ represent the embedded position and time.

-\textbf{Hypothesis} At each time step, the hypothesis can move the agent by one cell in the grid in either direction, assuming it is not at a boundary, or stay put.
+\paragraph{Hypothesis} At each time step, the hypothesis can move the agent by one cell in the grid in either direction, assuming it is not at a boundary, or stay put.
 At a boundary, it can only move nowhere or in the opposite direction.
-Formally, $h(x_s,s) \to x_{s+1} \in \XX_s$, where $\XX_s$ could be either $ \{x_s-1, x_s, x_s+1\}$, $ \{x_s-1, x_s\}$, or $ \{x_s, x_s+1\}$.
+Formally, $h(x_s,s) = x_{s+1} \in \XX_s$, where $\XX_s$ could be either $ \{x_s-1, x_s, x_s+1\}$, $ \{x_s-1, x_s\}$, or $ \{x_s, x_s+1\}$.